SQLek/wiydziomka/README.md

 Oh, how naive we were.
 "Just add some flags in GitHub Actions" or `flutter build ios`, right?

-> You guys can just tap the executable on your phone or macbook and run it, right?
+> You guys can just tap the executable on your phone or MacBook and run it, right?

 Supporting Apple without owning Apple products (or knowing someone who does) was one of the reasons we chose Flutter in the first place...
 At the very least, you should be able to compile it from source on your MacBook 🙃

 ### Flutter – Your Dart to the Knee

-Our team is mainly backend, without much frontend intuition.
+Our team is primarily backend, without much frontend intuition.
 We were worried that no amount of vibe coding would help us navigate the modern JavaScript landscape — with all its glory and years of accumulated baggage.

 We believed Flutter's constrained ecosystem would be easier for us and the LLM to navigate.